WCRSyyc/carbot/README.md

 # carbot
 Develop software for simple remote controlled then autonomous robot car

+This has been switched to a wrapper repository.
+The actual sketches are each in their own repository.
+This includes them as submodules, and adds extra information about using them.

 ## Remote Control
 Folders nRF2401-carbot-joystick and nRF2401-carbot-remote contain sketches to run (respectively) a joystick controller transmitter unit, and a 2 wheeled carbot receiver.